18F/handbook/docs/03-policies/expenses.md

    * Sales: Bill Oglive
    * IT/IS: Owen Barton
    * Other: Elizabeth Raley
-5. Click on Watch under Actions so you will be notified when the card is moved to the approved column.
+6. Click on Watch under Actions so you will be notified when the card is moved to the "Approved" column (you will not move the card to "Approved").

 ### Expense approval